Rusya665/Solar_cells_measurements_plotting/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`)
 4. Push to the branch (`git push origin feature/YourFeature`)
 5. Open a pull request

+## Acknowledgements

+The mathematical methodologies, specifically the linear fitting algorithms for *V*<sub>oc</sub> and *I*<sub>sc</sub> determination, were adapted from the original MATLAB implementation by [Aleksi Kamppinen](https://orcid.org/0000-0001-8696-6292).
+I acknowledge his work as the basis for the processing logic utilized in this project.

 ## License